apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_readme.md

 ```
 export MKLDNN_VERBOSE=1
 ```
-For example, by running above code snippet, the following debugging logs providing more insights on MKL-DNN primitives `convolution` and `reorder`.
+For example, by running above code snippet, the following debugging logs providing more insights on ONEDNN primitives `convolution` and `reorder`.
 That includes: Memory layout, infer shape and the time cost of primitive execution.
 ```
 dnnl_verbose,info,DNNL v1.1.2 (commit cb2cc7ac17ff4e2ef50805c7048d33256d82be4d)
 dnnl_verbose,info,Detected ISA is Intel AVX-512 with Intel DL Boost